 The manual is straightforward, informative, and pleasing to look at.

 At the brightest light setting, this lamp is nearly uncomfortably bright.
 Working up from the lowest setting seems to be the way to go with this ultra-bright lamp.
-Only the highest setting puts out the recommended 10,000 Lux, so you will need to spend longer using it to get the benefits on a lower setting.
+Only the highest setting puts out the recommended 10,000 lux.
+Also, for the max 10,000 lux the light will have to be 8 inches from your eyes, this is impossible to do without blinding yourself.
+You will need to spend longer using it to get the benefits on a lower setting

 The light is extremely white, which is unsurprising considering the company expects the light temperature to be measured at 5500k.
 It’s also a Full Spectrum lamp and seems to be of a much higher light quality than other lamps in the same range.